Data Visualization: From Exploration to Communication

 When to use each tool:

-• pandas: Quick exploration, basic charts
+pandas Quick exploration, basic charts Very Low None PNG/SVG/PDF Imperative

 xkcd 1138: Heatmap